LLLLLrf/Web-Develop-Assignment/README.md

 6. When the messages in the Chat Box exceed the height of the box, a scroll bar will appear, and each time a new message is added, the Chat Box will automatically scroll to the bottom to display the latest message.

 ## Shortcomings and Future Plans
 Although I have tried my best to make the page more functional and visually appealing, there are still some shortcomings in this website.

 1. Although JSON is used to store data, there is no connection to any database, which limits the scale of data, makes the website less secure, and lacks good scalability.

 2. For the Introduction page, there is no interface for publishing new content.
 If new articles need to be added, the JSON file needs to be modified, which is very inconvenient.

-3. The avatar in the navigation sidebar cannot be customized.
-In the future, I hope to add a feature that allows users to upload their own avatars, and display the username and avatar during chats.
+3. The profile picture in the navigation sidebar cannot be customized.
+In the future, I hope to add a feature that allows users to upload their own profile pictures, and display the username and profile picture during chats.

 4. When a user is @ by others, I hope the user will receive a noticeable message that can let the user know instantly, but this function have not been realized yet.

 ## Reference List
 1. https://www.w3cschool.cn/wematy/wematy-lf7y3bs4.html